jfox13-nd/San-Jose-Crash-Data-Parsing/README.md

 ## Explanation of the data

 Report 39 is a CSV that contains the following information on every collision incident:
-- Int #: this is a index for each collision incident
+- Int #: Intersection Number
 - IntersectionName
-- TcrNumber
+- TcrNumber: A unique ID for each crash
 - CrashDateTime
 - Direction From Intersection
 - Distance